fablnt/CRIUDA-Checkpoint/README.md

 5. TODO cuda plugin.

 ## Usage
 The `checkpoint.sh` script handles the execution of checkpoint and restore operations with CRIU in a simplified manner.
-Before executing any of the above command, source the `bashrc` file with
+Before executing any of the below commands, source the `bashrc` file with

 ```
 source bashrc